The Neustrowski-Watembach Family

 “When it came to cleaning the church, these Polish ladies would be there with their buckets of boiling water and caustic soda.
 They would scrub and wash the floor so that the wooden floorboards were clean as a pin and because the school was next door, my older sister, Shirley, and I would go over and join the old ladies and watch them working—and then we’d get a job.”

 Sunday services—with or without a Mass—were integral to most of the Polish settlers’ lives.
 They had emigrated from Prussian-occupied north-western Poland in the 1870s and 1880s.
-Under German oppression, they were forbidden to practise their Catholic faith in their own tongue.
+Their German oppressors forbade them from practising their Catholic faith in their own tongue.
 Seventy years later Ray saw how the settlers’ children remained spiritually grateful for their parents’ courage in leaving their homeland.

 “Anything they could do to improve themselves was a gift from God and they were thankful for their new lives.
-In those early years the so-called road was a sea of mud and stumps—a track cut through bush.
-Even bullock drays got stuck in the mud, but the early settlers and surveyors all used that track and the Poles would trudge for miles to get to Sunday Mass.
+In those early years the so-called road was a sea of mud and stumps, a track cut through bush.
+Even bullock drays got stuck in the mud, but the early settlers and surveyors all used that track and the Poles would trudge for miles to Sunday Mass.

 The house in the photograph below, taken in 1919, is identical to the original Neustrowski house on York Road.
-When he returned from World War I Ben Neustrowski received—as soldiers’ rehabilitation—land in Aotuhia, adjacent to what is today Whanganui National Park, and built a duplicate of his parents’ house.
-The family’s formal attire suggests that five of his siblings had made the 80 kilometre trip inland to visit Ben, wearing his military uniform for the occasion.
+As a soldier returning from World War I, Ben Neustrowski received land in Aotuhia, adjacent to what is now Whanganui National Park, and built a duplicate of his parents’ house.
+The family’s formal attire suggests that five of his siblings had made the 80-kilometre trip inland to visit Ben, wearing his military uniform for the occasion.

 “The war clothes were good quality, hard wearing.
 Uncle Ben would not have thrown them out.”

-From left, Sid, Ben, Joe, Paul, Agnes (then married to Herman Schultz) seated with her children, Joe, Margaret and Helen, and Polly (Apolonia) on the far right.
+From left, brothers Sid, Ben, Joe and Paul.
+Agnes, then married to Herman Schultz, is seated with her children, Joe, Margaret and Helen.
+Polly (Apolonia) is on the far right.

 “We enjoyed our relations, more so as my mother played the piano and my father played the accordion.
 When rationing ended—about 1950—we were able to go to the farm on Norfolk Road.
 Dad took a bag with him and the first time we stayed overnight we wondered what was in it—until the evening when he pulled out his button accordion.
 Dad’s brother, Leo, had his accordion, the mat was rolled up in the front room, the furniture pushed into the bedrooms, the neighbours came over and everybody would have a dance with Dad and Uncle Leo playing.

-“It was a real bonus when our uncle Albert came up from his gold mining in the South Island as he played the piano accordion—Dad and Leo mostly played button accordions, but Albert also played a violin and Jew’s harp.
+“It was a real bonus when our uncle Albert came up from his gold mining in the South Island, as he played the piano accordion.
+Dad and Leo mostly played button accordions but Albert also played a violin and Jew’s harp.
 Leo sometimes played a zither and a Jew’s harp.
 There was another brother, Alf—Frank was his proper name—and when he turned up, which was quite rare, he played banjo as well as button accordion.
 So there was always music and good times with family and neighbours.
 It wasn’t that we were wealthy.
-We were wealthy with music and friendly people on the Polish side.”
+We were wealthy with music and friendly people on the Polish side of the family.”

 Photographed at Leo's Norfolk Road farm around 1940:

 Ray’s grandmother Martha is on the far left.
 Next to her is Ivan Antunovic, who Ray's aunt Beatrice married in 1919, and Leo is next to him.
-Behind Leo is a friend, Bill Skurr, and next to him is Ray’s father.
+Behind Leo is a friend, Bill Skurr, and next to him is Ray’s father, William.
 Beatrice is on the extreme right.
-In front are Max and Leona Autnovic and Ray’s mother is looking down at his sister Shirley.
+In front are Max and Leona Autnovic and Ray’s mother, Irene, is looking down at his sister Shirley.